wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 4. Click **://Curl**.
 Then copy the cURL command that is displayed.

     !!!info
-        Click the button to copy the cURL command. **Do not manually copy it**.
+        To copy the cURL command, always click the icon for copying. **Do not manually copy it**.
 The displayed cURL command is only a template, and it does not include the generated credentials.

 5. Close the **Get cURL to Generate Access Token** card.
 Then click **Update**.
     A message appears to confirm that the keys are successfully updated.